Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 You can use the defaults (rename it if you want) - just click **Run**.
 This will launch a second Eclipse.

 In that second Eclipse,
-1. create a new blank project (File -> New -> Project or File->New->Other->General->Project) and  click **Next**.
+1. create a new blank (not Java) project (File -> New -> Project or File->New->Other->General->Project)  and  click **Next**.
 1. Give it a name and click **Finish**.
-1. Then copy the following file from the first Eclipse to the new project:
+1. Then copy (do not link) the following file from the first Eclipse to the new project:
 ```
 /com.epistimis.uddl.tests/src/com/epistimis/uddl/tests/UDDL_SDM_Min.uddl
 ```
 1. Open the UDDL file in the new project.
+Eclipse should ask if you want to convert this to an XText project - select 'Yes'.
+The UDDL file should be editable (not greyed out).
+If it is not editable, then create an Issue and attach a screenshot of the second Eclipse, a screenshot of the first Eclipse showing the Error pane content, and a text file with the first Eclipse console log output.
+1. If the UDDL is editable, you should also see an outline in the Outline pane that shows the structure of the UDDL file.
+If you do not, the create an Issue and attach screenshots and a console log file.
-1. Select the edit window, and use Cmd-Shift-F on Mac or Alt-Shift-F on Windows to format the file.
+2. If the UDDL file is editable and you see an Outline, then select the edit window, and use Cmd-Shift-F on Mac or Alt-Shift-F on Windows to format the file.

 ## Modifying the code